alexle/alexle.github.com/posts/paralyzed-by-choice.markdown

 1. **Simplify my life and possessions.** By doing so, this reduces the number of choices I have to make.
 Back when I had cable TV, I could flip through 100+ channels and still not be able to decide on one.
 Now that I've [cut the cord][2], I don't have to worry about if anything better is on TV.
 If nothing is good on the 5 channels I have, then I'll work on a project or go for a run instead, which is a win-win situation in my book.

 2. **For most choices, one is as good as another.** Instead of agonizing over whether to get a Sam Adams Octoberfest or Left Hand BlackJack, understand that both beers are probably delicious and there is no wrong choice.
-When I think about it, 90% of the choices I've make each day have very little difference from the other options.
+When I think about it, 90% of the choices I make each day have very little difference from the other options.

 3. **View each choice, good or bad, as a learning experience.** Life is an adventure and not perfect.
 So why set expectations as anything else?
 If I travel somewhere and don't like it, now I know.
 If it's amazing, even better!
 Either way, it's a lesson learned first-hand and a story to tell my friends.